influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/client-libraries/_index.md

 ---
+title: Use InfluxDB client libraries to query data
-title: Use InfluxDB client libraries and SQL or InfluxQL to query data
+seotitle: Use InfluxDB client libraries and SQL or InfluxQL to query data
 list_title: Use client libraries
 description: >
   Use the InfluxDB v3 client libraries with SQL or InfluxQL to query data stored in InfluxDB.